Medically Reviewed by Anthony Dugarte, M.D., C.S.C.S

 “Also when people are presented with difficult situations that threaten their weight control efforts they can get easily discouraged,” she noted.
 “For example, eating at a restaurant or at a party.
 If you do not plan ahead, you will likely get frustrated and overeat.”

 Garcia recommends making a plan and commitment – and stay on track.

-“For example, when going out for dinner, search ahead of time what type food is on the menu, think about the healthiest choice,” she advised.
+“For example, when going out for dinner, search ahead of time what type of food is on the menu, think about the healthiest choice,” she advised.
 “Going to an event?
-Pack a fruit or a protein bar in your car or handbag just in case there aren’t much healthy options.
+Pack fruit or a protein bar in your car or handbag just in case there aren’t many healthy options.
 Also, one meal does not cause obesity, but poor daily habits do.”